 Echocardiography can diagnose almost all of the specific defects.
 Cardiac catheterization can provide details of the abnormality and also can be used to treat some heart defects.

-Narrowed structures can sometimes be widened by passing a catheter through a blood vessel in the groin, neck, arm, or even the belly button into the narrowed area of the heart.
-Passing a catheter into the heart is called cardiac catheterization.
+Cardiac catheterization is a procedure in which a thin tube (catheter) is inserted into a vein or artery in the groin and advanced to the heart for diagnosis or treatment.
+Other approaches to the heart are sometimes used, including the umbilical (belly button) vein in the newborn.
+Narrowed structures can sometimes be widened by passing a catheter into the narrowed area of the heart.
 A balloon attached to the catheter is inflated and widens the narrowing, usually in a valve (a procedure called balloon valvuloplasty) or blood vessel (a procedure called balloon angioplasty).
 These balloon procedures may be done instead of open-heart surgery or may delay the need for open-heart surgery.
 Cardiac catheterization can also be used to close a patent ductus arteriosus or certain holes in the heart (many atrial septal defects and some ventricular septal defects) by inserting a plug or other specialized device through the catheter.
 Cardiac catheterization does not leave a large scar on the skin, and the recovery time is often shorter than recovery after open-heart surgery.

 In some newborns, such as those with transposition of the great arteries, a procedure called balloon atrial septostomy can be done during a cardiac catheterization.
 In this situation, a balloon is used to enlarge the foramen ovale (hole between the upper chambers of the heart) to help improve oxygen flow to the body.
 This procedure is usually done to stabilize the baby before open-heart surgery.